William Howe De Lancey: Peninsular War

-Waterloo Campaign
+Waterloo Campaign and death

 On the return of Napoleon Bonaparte from Elba, De Lancey was appointed deputy quartermaster-general of the army in Belgium, replacing Sir Hudson Lowe, whom the Duke of Wellington disliked.
 He arrived in Brussels on 9 May.
 From the moment news reached Wellington that the French had crossed the border De Lancey was busy.
 Although invited, he and his wife, who had arrived a day or two before, were unable to go to the Duchess of Richmond's ball.
 On the 17th when the allied army retreated from Quatre Bras to Waterloo he allocated the positions that the troops were to occupy by ordering stakes placed in the ground where the regiments were to be for the next day's battle, which according to S. G. P. Ward writing in the Oxford Dictionary of National Biography was "to the rear, apparently, of the ground originally chosen by the duke".

 On 18 June 1815, during the Battle of Waterloo, while he was talking to the Duke of Wellington, De Lancey was struck in the back by a ricocheting cannonball leaving his skin unbroken but causing fatal internal injuries.
 Believing him dead, Wellington wrote in his dispatch of the battle that his death was "a serious loss to His Majesty's service, and to me".
 The Duke of Wellington gave the following version of the occurrence to Samuel Rogers: